ne-sachirou/private-values/README.md

 - Haskell (GHC) & stack
 - Ruby & Bundler

-We develop 2 same softwares: Main and Proto.<br/>
-Main is here.
-This's written in Haskell.<br/>
-Proto is placed at proto/.
-It's written in Ruby.

-1. Fix a bug or add a new feature in Proto.
+To fix a bug or add a new feature:

 1. Add a new Cucumber scenario.
 2. `bundle exec rake test`.
 It must fail.
 3. Fix a bug or add a new feature.
 4. `bundle exec rake test`.
 It must success.
-2. Fix a bug or add a new feature in Main.
-  1. Fix a bug or add a new feature.
-  2. `bundle exec rake build test`.
-It must success.

 TODO
 --
-- Remove proto/.
+- [ ] Remove proto/.
-- Short command name.
+- [ ] Short command name.

 [1]: http://direnv.net/
 <!-- vim:set ft=markdown: -->